aicenter/road-graph-tool/README.md

     If the server database requires password, store it to your home directory in `.pgpass` (Ubuntu/MacOS, [Windows](https://www.postgresql.org/docs/current/libpq-pgpass.html)) file in following format: `hostname:port:database:username:password`.

     To start importing, run the `main.py` script with with `-i` or `--import`flag.
 This triggers [import_osm_to_db()](python/scripts/process_osm.py) function, which requires the OSM file path as an argument.
-    > **_NOTE:_** You need to specify `db_type` in [config-EXAMPLE.ini](./config-EXAMPLE.ini) as either remote or local to ensure the SSH tunnel is correctly set up for a remote database.
+    > **_NOTE:_** You need to specify `db_type` in [config-EXAMPLE.ini](./config-EXAMPLE.ini) as either remote or local to ensure the SSH tunnel is correctly established for a remote database - SSH tunnel setup is handled with [ssh.py](python/roadgraphtool/ssh.py).

-    A style file path can also be provided - if omitted, the default style file [`default.lua`](resources/lua_styles/default.lua) is used.
+    A style file path can also be provided - if omitted, the default style file [default.lua](resources/lua_styles/default.lua) is used.
 To customize the style file, define a new path for the [DEFAULT_STYLE_FILE](python/scripts/process_osm.py).

     For more detailed information on importing OSM data into the database, please refer to the [OSM file processing section](#osm-file-processing).

     > **_NOTE:_** Alternatively, you can upload OSM data by executing `py scripts/process_osm.py u COUNTRY.osm.pbf` - for further details, see [Section 2 of **OSM file processing and importing**](#2-importing-to-database-using-flex-output)

 3. Importing with the tool [osm2pgsql](https://osm2pgsql.org/) can be quite tricky, which necessitates post-processing the schema of your database.
-If you imported the `.pbf` file with the style [pipeline.lua](./importer/styles/pipeline.lua), you will need to execute the file `SQL/after_import.sql`.
+If you imported the `.pbf` file with the style [pipeline.lua](resources/lua_styles/pipeline.lua), you will need to execute the file `SQL/after_import.sql`.

 4. Your database is now ready.
 You can execute [main.py](./python/scripts/main.py) in the `python/` directory.